Publication policy

 Our policy identifies three distinct categories of published output:

-1. Formal Regulatory decisions, including judgements on the National Statistics status of individual official statistics, and Assessment Reports of compliance with the Code of Practice for Statistics.
-This category includes formal policy documents such as the Code and associated guidance.
+1. Formal regulatory policy documents and decisions, including the Code of Practice for Statistics, judgements on the Accredited Official Statistics status of individual official statistics, and assessment reports of compliance with the Code of Practice.

-2. Letters and statements responding to issues surrounding the dissemination and use of statistics in the public domain.
+2. Letters and statements responding to issues identified or raised with us regarding the dissemination and use of statistics in the public domain.

-3. A range of alternative outputs, which can include long form reports on the statistical system and our Business Plan through to presentations, blogs and updates to our website.
+3. A range of other outputs, which can include long form reports on the statistical system, research reports, guidance documents and our Business Plan.
+We also publish news, blogs and updates to our website.

 What publication practices do we commit to?